masonhpennell/LLM-Research/README.md

-# LLM-Research
+# Dynamic Programming with ChatGPT

 **Questions:** If dynamic programming is meant for powerful machines, can it still be used on weak machines?
 How is Dynamic Programming used in cryptography and finance?
-Who founded and expanded the field of dynamic programming?
+What is the knapsack problem?
+Who are some of the influential researchers who left their mark on DP? (dynamic programming) How would a professor go about teaching dynamic programming to someone who's never done it before?
 ## References

 - Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. (2009). [_Introduction to Algorithms_](https://dl.ebooksworld.ir/books/Introduction.to.Algorithms.4th.Leiserson.Stein.Rivest.Cormen.MIT.Press.9780262046305.EBooksWorld.ir.pdf).
 MIT Press.